HyperGAN/HyperGAN/README.md

 ## Encoders

 Sometimes referred to as the `z-space` representation or `latent space`.
+In `dcgan` the 'encoder' is random uniform noise.

-Functionally it samples from a known input distribution, typically as input to the Generator.
+Can be thought of as input to the `generator`.

 ### Uniform Encoder